GoogleCloudPlatform/cloud-run-anthos-reference-web-app/README.md

-# Cloud Run on GKE Reference Web App
+# Cloud Run for Anthos Reference Web App

-This repository, including all associated workflows and automations, represents an opinionated set of best practices aimed at demonstrating a reference architecture for building a web application on Google Cloud using Cloud Run on GKE.
+This repository, including all associated workflows and automations, represents an opinionated set of best practices aimed at demonstrating a reference architecture for building a web application on Google Cloud using Cloud Run for Anthos.

 ## Prerequisites